William Evans (footballer): Church career

 Evans served as a curate at Barwell in Leicestershire for six years before brief periods at All Saints, Northampton and his last English parish at Harrowden, Bedfordshire.

 In 1885, he returned to Monmouthshire becoming rector of Llandegveth in 1886, where he remained until his death in 1919.

 Football career

 Whilst at Oxford University, Evans played for the university football team but failed to win a blue.
 In 1876, he replied to an advertisement placed by Llewelyn Kenrick in "The Field" seeking Welsh players to represent their country in a match against Scotland.

-Evans was the only player from South Wales selected for the first Welsh international XI, with the others all from North Wales (other than John Hawley Edwards who was born in Shrewsbury in England and had previously represented the England national football team).
+Evans was the only player from South Wales selected for the first Welsh international XI.
 The match was played at Hamilton Crescent, Partick, the home of the West of Scotland Cricket Club on 25 March 1876 and the Welsh were well defeated, conceding four goals without reply.
 Evans played at right back and acquitted himself well, with the match report commenting: "Evans and Kenrick, the backs, played splendidly for Wales".

 The return match came on 5 March 1877 at the Racecourse Ground, Wrexham, with Evans retaining his place in defence.
-The Scots were again victorious, winning 2–0, but Evans had the misfortune to concede an own goal for the second goal.
+The Scots were again victorious, winning 2–0.